Google Becomes Social Engine-Internet Marketing Interaction Tips

 Google appears to be desperately pushing it’s social engine idea.
 I hope their eagerness to get on the social bandwagon does not derail the good thing they had going with the search engine service.

-Adeline´s last [type] ..How to Reinstall Internet Explorer 9 in Windows 7
+Adeline´s last blog post ..How to Reinstall Internet Explorer 9 in Windows 7

 Google is getting more an more social every day.
 My search results now show G+ pages and posts which is pretty exciting!